manojkulkarni30/GravatarTagHelpers/README.md

 # GravatarTagHelpers
-Simple tag helper to display the Gravatar image using email address.
+A simple tag helper to display the Gravatar image using email address.

 ## Setup
 To use this tag helper, add the following line in ```_ViewImports.cshtml```.